Luis Garicano: Politics

 On 8 February 2015, he announced his entry into politics by joining Ciudadanos – Partido de la Ciudadanía (Citizens – Party of the Citizenry), a Spanish center-right liberal party.
 Since then he has been the party's chief economist.
 He was in charge of drafting the party's economic program ahead of the 2015 and 2016 general elections and has been the main architect behind Ciudadanos’ main economic proposals, including a Spanish equivalent of the American earned income tax credit and the "single contract" (a proposal to abolish structural inequalities within the labor market).
 After being the Head of Economy, Knowledge and Industry, since 2017 he has been the Head of Economy and Employment.

 His work on Ciudadanos’ program is summarized in his book Recuperar el Futuro (Reclaiming the Future), with Toni Roldán (the then spokesman for the economy of Ciudadanos and an academic disciple of Garicano at the London School of Economics).

 Garicano has also been one of the central advocates of liberalism within the party; and was a key factor in the party's ideological transition in 2017 from social democracy towards progressive liberalism.
-On 2 December 2016, in Poland, he was appointed Vice-President of ALDE Party, the alliance party of liberal democrats at the European level.
+On 2 December 2016, in Poland, he was appointed Vice-President of the centrist Alliance of Liberals and Democrats for Europe Party.

+Led by Margrethe Vestager, Garicano was among the seven-strong “Team Europe” that ALDE picked to spearhead its pro-EU, liberal campaign ahead of the 2019 European elections.

 During his time as a Member of the European Parliament, Garicano made proposals on the completion of the banking union and on the EU's carbon border adjustment mechanism.
 At the same time, during the pandemic he was influential in shaping the EU's economic response to the crisis, as his proposals for a European temporary employment protection scheme, and a recovery fund financed through the EU budget with new Own Resources, were later adopted by the EU (as SURE and NextGen EU); in this manner, he was one of the negotiators of the Recovery and Resilience Facility, the program disbursing the bulk of the European Recovery plan (NextGen EU).
 During Russia's invasion of Ukraine, he was also one of leading voices calling for Europe to stop buying Russian oil and gas.

 He left the European Parliament in September 2022 and was replaced by Eva-Maria Poptcheva.